 A qualified ice machine technician can repair or replace hoses and valves if required.

 If the door seal is damaged or loose, it can allow dirt or other contaminants to enter your ice bin.

 Finally, water filters need regular changing (generally twice per year, but more often in yeasty or dusty work environments).

 Ice Machine Ventilation

 Poor ventilation can cause an ice machine to overheat, which will lower the efficiency of the ice-making process.
-If the ice machine overheats the room, the ice machine’s performance may be affected.
+If the ice machine or commercial ice dispenser overheats the room, the ice machine’s performance may be affected.
 This can also cause increased condensation inside the machine, which can lead to mold growth.

 Proper Ice Safety Solutions are Your Key to a Clean Ice Supply

 Following ice safety solutions is just as important as food safety.
 By following these tips, you can be sure your guests are getting clean, safe ice.
 Ignore these suggestions, and you’ll likely receive a violation, or worse, forced shut down by the Health Inspector.